gopivaibhav/two-way-integrations/README.md

 ## Conclusion

 This project showcases a flexible two-way integration system that synchronizes a local customer catalog with external services like Stripe.
 With a well-structured and modular codebase, it is easy to extend this system to support additional integrations and other systems within the product.

-Feel free to reach out if you have any questions or need further assistance.